 During your 7th or 8th semester, you will present a dissertation topic talk in ACCESS.
 Your committee should be scheduled to meet shortly after this talk.
 The purpose of this talk is for you to describe the research question you will be addressing in your dissertation including relevant motivation and background in order to get feedback from your committee before writing your proposal document.
-You should describe the research question you plan to address in your dissertation along with any pilot work and the methods you have considered to address the question.
+You should describe the research question you have considered to address the question.
 You and your committee will then meet and discuss the topic and provide feedback to help guide you as you work continue to work on your dissertation proposal.